Building Containers for HPC

 • Start Jupyter on Hoffman2

-• Note the name of compute node you landed on
+• Note the name of compute node you landed on for SSH tunneling

 qrsh -l h_data=10G